juarezr/vscode-overtype/README.md

 ### Paste behavior

-If you want to enable Hard Mode, you can turn on overtype paste mode.
+If you want to enable "Hard Mode", you can turn on overtype paste mode.
 This setting applies overtype behavior to when you paste text into your editor.
 Here are the rules:

 - If you paste part of a line of text into another line of text, the clipboard contents will overwrite characters until it's done pasting, unless it hits the end of the line first, in which case it'll just extend that line.
 - If you already have some text selected when you paste, that text will *always* be overwritten, even if the contents of the clipboard are smaller.
 - If you paste some multiline text into a line of text, everything left on that line will be overwritten with the first line of the pasted text, and the remaining pasted lines will be inserted below that line.
-- If you cut or copy using Visual Studio Code's feature that grabs the entire line when you don't have anything selected, pasting that line will overwrite the *entire* line that you're pasting on.
+- If you cut or copy using vscode's feature that grabs the entire line when you don't have anything selected, pasting that line will overwrite the *entire* line that you're pasting on.

 Some additional tips for using overtype paste: